 • Heart palpitations

 Traditional COVID-19 testing is not sufficient as the vast majority of PASC patients test negative for COVID-19 active infection or antibodies.
 Diagnosing PASC starts with a thorough evaluation by a medical provider.
 After the initial evaluation, the provider may provide additional recommendations, including blood testing and other diagnostics, prescription medications, and/or a referral to a medical specialist.

 SINAI URGENT CARE CAN HELP PATIENTS SUFFERING FROM PASC

-- Make an initial appointment at our Park Cities clinic where our Medical Director, Dr. Rochelle Farley (Board Certified in Family Medicine), will perform a comprehensive initial evaluation.
+- Make an initial appointment at any of our clinics, where we will perform a comprehensive initial evaluation.

 - Our team will conduct testing either in our clinic or at an appropriate facility, including but not limited to EKG, chest X-ray, pulmonary function test, specialized blood test, urine test, MRI.

-- If necessary, Dr. Farley will prescribe medications and/or refer you to our trusted network of Medical Specialists.
+- If necessary, we will prescribe medications and/or refer you to our trusted network of Medical Specialists.
 These may include Cardiologists, Pulmonologists, Neurologists, Physical Medicine, Psychotherapists, or Physical Therapists.